epogrebnyak/justpath/README.md

 My own use case for `justpath` was exploring and sanitizing the `PATH` on Windows after each and every program made changes to it over the years.
-I find it useful to inspect `PATH` on a provided remote enviroment as well, such as Codespaces.
+I find it useful to inspect `PATH` on a provided remote enviroment as well (such as Codespaces).

 ## Try quickly